Mexican singer, composer Armando Manzanero dies at 85

-MEXICO CITY (AP) — Mexican ballad singer and composer Armando Manzanero died at the age of 85, Mexican President Andrés Manuel López Obrador said Monday.
+Mexico (AP) (12/29/20)— Mexican ballad singer and composer Armando Manzanero died at the age of 85, Mexican President Andrés Manuel López Obrador said Monday.

 Manzanero was hospitalized in recent weeks with COVID-19 and at one point was on a ventilator.